odia-naruto/Electricity-Consumption-Optimisation/README.txt

 # Energy Consumption Clustering and Prediction Project

-This was the course project of M Kartik (EC22B1013) and J Sai Sasank (EC22B1087) and this project focuses on clustering apartments based on their monthly energy consumption patterns and building predictive models to forecast future energy usage.
+This was the course project of **M Kartik (EC22B1013)** and **J Sai Sasank (EC22B1087)**.
+This project focuses on clustering apartments based on their monthly energy consumption patterns and building predictive models to forecast future energy usage.
 The goal is to assist power plants in anticipating energy demand and optimizing their production schedules.

 ## Project Overview